octia/KingOfAsteroids/README.md

 # KingOfAsteroids
-A space-shooter game about efficient simulation of a large amount of asteroids.
+A space-shooter game about high-preformance simulation of a large amount of asteroids using compute shaders.